KunalPalvanshi/python-learning-journey/README.md

 ## 📂 Repo Structure

 Each chapter has its own folder containing:
-- `notes.md` → a short summary of the concept in my own words
 - `practice.py` → solutions to that chapter's practice questions

 ```